boschmotorsport/WinDarab/Racetracks.md

-### Racetracks
+# Racetracks

-Racetracks are managed by hte **Darab Explorer – Racetrack**.
+Racetracks are managed by the **Darab Explorer – Racetrack**.

 Following processing items are provided by the **Darab Explorer – Racetrack** and described in detail in the next sections:

-* Creating a Racetrack
+- Creating a Racetrack
-* Deleting a Racetrack
+- Deleting a Racetrack
-* Renaming a Racetrack
+- Renaming a Racetrack
-* Editing a Racetrack
+- Editing a Racetrack
-* Selecting Racetrack's Segmentations
+- Selecting Racetrack's Segmentations

 To open the **Darab Explorer – Racetrack** there are the following methods:

 1. From Racetrack Window:
     * Open Racetrack Window if not opened. (“Windows &rarr; Dockable windows &rarr; Racetrack”)
     * Open context menu in the Racetrack Window.